Tools4everBV/HelloID-Conn-Prov-Target-Authorizationbox/readme.md

 - Authorizationbox processes authorizations via requests that can be approved or denied; only one request can be open at a time.
 In standard usage, HelloID submits requests with `ProcessRequest = $True` so they are automatically processed.
 If you set this to false, you may encounter errors in HelloID when another request is still open.

 - Fields not included in a request are currently nulled by Authorizationbox.
 A fix has been requested from 2-Control.
 As a workaround, include all relevant fields for each request via field mapping.
 Adjust your permission scripts accordingly.

+- If functions are only present once in Authorizationbox, subpermissions will only match on title.
+If multiple titles are found, department is also needed for a match.

 - Enabling and disabling users does not currently work via the API.
 Flags are not set despite end dates and parameters.
 A fix has been requested from 2-Control.